Get,

 Other Potential Uses of Bael

 • The seeds of Bael might be helpful in destroying the parasite that causes malaria.
-Thus, it may act as a potent anti-malarial agent.2
+Thus, it may act as a potent anti-malarial agent2.

 • It was seen that Bael might even reduce the thyroid hormone levels.
-Therefore, it may be helpful for conditions with elevated thyroid levels like hypothyroidism.2
+Therefore, it may be helpful for conditions with elevated thyroid levels like hypothyroidism2.

-• Bael, along with other herbal constituents, in a compound Ayurvedic preparation, might have the potential to help with stomach irritability in irritable bowel syndrome.2
+• Bael, along with other herbal constituents, in a compound Ayurvedic preparation, might have the potential to help with stomach irritability in irritable bowel syndrome2.

-• It was found that the ethanolic extract might have the potential to increase the excretion of sodium and might have potential use as a diuretic at high doses to eliminate excess water and sodium from the body.5
+• It was found that the ethanolic extract might have the potential to increase the excretion of sodium and might have potential use as a diuretic at high doses to eliminate excess water and sodium from the body.

 • Bael might also possess potential radioprotective properties.
-It might help the normal cells of the body against the harmful effects of exposure to radiation.2 As radiation leads to the production of free radicals in the body, the antioxidant activity of Bael might help the body by acting as a scavenger for these free radicals produced.2
+It might help the normal cells of the body against the harmful effects of exposure to radiation.2 As radiation leads to the production of free radicals in the body, the antioxidant activity of Bael might help the body by acting as a scavenger for these free radicals produced2.

 Based on the recommendations from nutrition scientists, it is advised to include a minimum of 115 grams of bael fruit in your daily diet for a balanced nutrition.
 This fruit is rich in essential nutrients that can support optimal growth and development of the human body.
-By providing the necessary nutrients, bael fruit can promote overall health and well-being.
+By providing the necessary nutrients, bael fruit can promote overall health and well-being10.

 Dr. Smita Barode, B.A.M.S, M.S.

-How to Use Bael?
+How to Use Bael

 • Leaves